Breath VOC biomarkers for Asthma: where are we at in 2024?

 A diagram showing how lipid peroxidation can produce volatile compounds

 These group 2 compounds are therefore strong candidate biomarkers to study further to investigate the asthma-related pathophysiology that leads to their changing of abundance in the breath.
-Also, normally on-breath compounds that change to be defined as off-breath in patients with asthma are strong candidate biomarkers to investigate further.
+Also, normally on-breath compounds that decrease to the point of being indistinguishable from background signal in patients with asthma are strong candidate biomarkers to investigate further.
 To progress these biomarkers towards validation, and eventually translation into further breath tests for asthma in clinical use, more work needs to be done to link the characteristic changing levels of these compounds in the breath in asthma, and the underlying mechanisms responsible.

 We can incorporate use of the Breath Biopsy VOC Atlas in your breath research as part of our Breath Biopsy OMNI® service to enhance and fast-track breath biomarker identification and validation.
 To find out more information about breath biomarkers for asthma, and other potential research studied involving the use of VOCs, please do not hesitate to contact us.